 Emsisoft Emergency Kit is a fully portable dual-engine cleaning toolkit that can be used to scan for and remove malware and potentially unwanted programs (PUPs) from your PC.
-It works well in conjunction with other antivirus software and can be used if you suspect that your computer is infected but your existing security solution is unable to deal with the threat.
+It works well in conjunction with other antivirus software (see the note below) and can be used if you suspect that your computer is infected but your existing security solution is unable to deal with the threat.

 Downloading Emsisoft Emergency Kit